-Visit your doctor regularly for check-ups.
+Keep all your doctor's appointments so that your progress can be checked.
 Your doctor may want to check your kidneys, liver, heart and blood levels while you are taking metformin.

 Make sure you check your blood glucose levels regularly.
 This is the best way to tell if your diabetes is being controlled properly.
 Your doctor or diabetes educator will show you how and when to do this.

 Carefully follow the advice of your doctor and dietician on diet, drinking alcohol and exercise.